gogins/csound-webserver-opcodes/README.md

 and so on can be loaded from the base URI.

 The `file` URL scheme does not permit relative filepaths.
-However, it is easy, in csound, to construct an absolute filepath given that Csound knows what its current working directory is.
+However, it is easy, in Csound, to construct an absolute filepath given that Csound knows what its current working directory is.
 You can use the `pwd` opcode to get this:
 ```
 S_current_working_directory pwd